 There is a growing need within public colleges for leaders that have the knowledge, skills and expertise in change leadership strategies to support student success reform.
 Coaching strategies have been used nationally by Achieving the Dream, Completion by Design, and AACC to further support transformation student success reforms.
-By developing and supporting organizational coaches at a state level, the NYSSSC seeks to develop leaders who can help create and sustain institutional to ultimately enhance student success and completion.
+By developing and supporting organizational coaches at a state level, the NYSSSC seeks to develop leaders who can help create and sustain institutional to ultimately enhance student success and completion at their home college and beyond.

-Become a Peer Mentor or Guided Pathways Institute Coach
+Overviews of Peer Mentor or Guided Pathways Institute Coaches

 All coaches accepted to the Academy will become Peer Mentor Coaches.
 Coaches will receive training in coaching skills and project management, as well as student success reforms including guided pathways.
 A primary benefit to coaches is they will enhance skills to assist their own college with leading student success efforts across campus, as well as hone their coaching skills by engaging with other institutions on a project or topic.
 These outside institutional engagements will include a site visit and pre and post calls/webinars.
 Peer mentor coaches will be paired with a requesting college based expertise, availability, and location.

-Following a two-day Coaching Academy Retreat, a coach may be selected to become a Guided Pathways Institute Coach.
-These five coaches will support two college teams during the Guided Pathways Institute Cohort 2 beginning in fall 2019.
+A coach may be selected to become a Guided Pathways Institute Coach.
+These coaches will support college teams during the Guided Pathways Institutes.
 The role of the institute coach includes facilitating team time at the institutes; a campus site visit; hosting phone calls and webinars, as well as participating in additional training.
-Additional information will be provided upon selection into the Coaching Academy.

-The Coaching Academy will accept up to 20 coaches into its inaugural program based on nominations from SUNY or CUNY presidents and vice presidents, as well as recommendations from other JFF Student Success Center Executive Directors.
+The Coaching Academy will accept nominations for the program from SUNY or CUNY presidents and vice presidents.
 Nominees must complete an application form and then have their President, Vice President or Student Success Center Executive Director acknowledge support as a nominator.
 Nominee applications will be reviewed and selected by the Coaching Academy Leadership Team and national partners.
 Nominees with strong facilitation skills and exposure to guided pathways, and/or other student success reforms such as Achieving the Dream (ATD) are preferred.
 Coaches will be selected to reflect a diversity of background, demographics, and institution size.
 Nominees must have flexibility in their position to participate in person at off campus events and meetings during the semester.

 Below are the characteristics the selection committee will be looking for in coaching nominees: